Home Senior Products 7 Best Lightweight Vacuum Cleaners for Seniors

 There are several things to consider before purchasing the type of lightweight vacuum cleaner that a senior can carry, maneuver, push, and pull.
 Does it need to be moved up and down a staircase?
 That just adds to the problem, and some seniors actually have a lightweight vacuum on each floor of their house, which is a great idea if the funds allow for it.

-1. The weight of the vacuum is the prime consideration.
+1. A lightweight design.
+The weight of the vacuum is the prime consideration.
 It needs to be easy to handle.

 1. The machine should turn on and off with ease.
 The bag or canister should detach and empty without difficulty.
-The brushes need to be simple to clean.
+The brushes need to be simple to clean, and a vacuum with a self cleaning brush roll is even better.
 All these issues are particularly critical to sufferers of arthritis.

 1. The vacuum handle should be of proper height.
-This makes it easier for the senior to push and pull the vacuum.
+This makes it easier to push and pull the vacuum without having to bend over in uncomfortable positions.

-1. Vacuum cleaners are available both with cords and in cordless form.
-Seniors may benefit from going cordless to lessen the risk of tripping over a cord.
+1. Select a cordless vacuum option, if possible.
+Vacuum cleaners are available both with cords and in cordless form.
+Seniors may benefit from going with a cordless vacuum to lessen the risk of tripping over a power cord.

-Modern technology has brought about far more product choices that what many seniors may have encountered growing up.
-There are many different brands, types, and features of different products nowadays, and that includes vacuum cleaners as well.
+Modern technology has brought about far more product choices than many seniors may have encountered growing up.
+Today, there are many different brands and types of products available, each with unique features to better suit various lifestyles.

-1. A lightweight vacuum cleaner is the easiest type to maneuver and is the best type for seniors.
-But there is give and take with every feature you choose.
-Lightweight doesn’t necessarily equate with powerful, so the buyer needs to beware of what they are giving up with each feature choice.
+1. A lightweight vacuum cleaner is simply referring to the weight of the vacuum cleaner.
+Given that these are the easiest types to manage and maneuver, these are oftentimes the best options for seniors.
+However, there is give and take with this practical feature.
+Lightweight doesn’t necessarily equate with powerful, so it’s important to beware of what you’re potentially giving up with this option.

-1. A stick vacuum is a lightweight, less powerful type of vacuum cleaner that does not have a bag.
-The debris gets trapped in a canister which needs to be emptied.
+1. Stick vacuum cleaners are a lightweight, less powerful type of vacuum cleaner that does not have a bag.
+The debris gets trapped in a canister which needs to be emptied after each cleaning session.

 1. Bagless vacuum cleaners that come with a canister are usually more lightweight.
-The senior simply needs to ensure that he or she can fasten and unfasten the canister.
+One simply needs to ensure that he or she can fasten and unfasten the canister to empty it.

-1. A handheld vacuum cleaner has the obvious advantage of being small and light.
+1. A portable handheld vacuum cleaner has the obvious advantage of being small and light.
 There is no problem carrying them around or up and down the stairs as most of them weigh under five pounds.
 They can easily be stored anywhere.
-The size makes them ideal for smaller living spaces as well as hard-to-reach areas.
+The size makes them ideal for smaller living spaces as well as hard-to-reach areas, and these small machines often come with crevice tools to help clean hard-to-reach places.

-A canister vacuum has separate parts, such as the container, the handle, and the nozzle, while the upright vacuum is an all-in-one machine.
+A canister vacuum has separate parts, such as the container, the handle, and the nozzle, while an upright vacuum is an all-in-one machine.
 The canister vacuum tends to be quieter, more powerful, and more expensive, but there is more to carry around if the goal is to vacuum an entire house.
-The upright works well on carpets is cheaper and is easier to maneuver and store.
+Upright vacuum cleaners work well on carpets, are cheaper, and are easier to maneuver and store.

 7 Great Lightweight Vacuum Cleaners for Seniors